-Lama Matthew Rice, Lobpon Palden Gocha
+Lama Matthew Palden Gocha

-Through these teachers Lama Matt has received empowerments and instructions to engage in tantric practices.
+Through these teachers Lama Matthew has received empowerments and instructions to engage in tantric practices.
 In addition, he has received Mahamudra and Dzogchen teachings, the most profound aspect of Buddhist teachings.
 As a result of these traditional Buddhist trainings, he has achieved a level of knowledge and experience that qualifies him to guide students on the path of the dharma.

-Lama Matt’s main tradition is the non-monastic Ngakpa tradition of the Nyingma lineage.
+Lama Matthew’s main tradition is the non-monastic Ngakpa tradition of the Nyingma lineage.
 He also adheres to the Rimé philosophical approach of non-sectarianism.
 Thanks in part to this approach he also has connections to both Kagyu and Gelug lineages.

 Currently Lama Matthew serves as the Spiritual Director of the Rime Buddhist Center.
 In addition he teaches classes on meditation and Buddhism and performs Buddhist ceremonies for the Kansas City and interfaith communities.
 Lama Matthew also serves as the Buddhist Director for the Greater Kansas City Interfaith Council, and is a member of the Parliament of World Religions, the North American Buddhist Alliance, and Sakyadhita – International Association of Buddhist Women.
 Lama Matthew also spends his time with organizations in the Kansas City community who are working at ending social and economic issues of injustice.